adnan-saif/adnan-saif/README.md

 ## 🙋🏻‍♂️ About Me

-🎓 Final-year B.Tech CSE student at Jamia Hamdard, passionate about solving real-world problems through technology 🤖 Enthusiastic about developing smart, data-driven applications using modern machine learning techniques 🚀 Skilled in building scalable, end-to-end AI pipelines and deploying interactive, real-time solutions 🧩 Analytical thinker with a strong foundation in logic and mathematics 🌐 Continuously evolving with a growth mindset, driven by curiosity and purpose
+🎓 Final-year B.Tech CSE student at **Jamia Hamdard**, passionate about solving real-world problems through technology
+🤖 Enthusiastic about developing smart, data-driven applications using modern machine learning techniques
+🚀 Skilled in building scalable, end-to-end AI pipelines and deploying interactive, real-time solutions
+🧩 Analytical thinker with a strong foundation in logic and mathematics
+🌐 Continuously evolving with a growth mindset, driven by curiosity and purpose

 <p align="center">